 Director Bryson FutureSkills

-Liam is a graduate from Queens University and is Director of Bryson FutureSkills with over 25 years experience of managing training and employment programmes for young people and unemployed adults in the most deprived areas of Greater Belfast and Newtownabbey.
+Liam is a graduate from Queens University Belfast and the Director of Bryson FutureSkills, with over 30 years experience of managing training and employment programmes for young people and unemployed adults in the most deprived areas of Greater Belfast and Newtownabbey.

 Liam also initiates and oversees other bespoke programmes to assist long term unemployed enter and sustain work.

-Liam is a member of the Bryson Group Executive Team and a Board member of the Social Economy Network.
-Liam also represented Bryson FutureSkills on the North Belfast Development Partnership and is a member of the Advisory Committee for the Training for Success Forum.
+Liam is a member of the Bryson Group Executive Team and a Board member of GEMS NI.
+Liam also represents Bryson FutureSkills on the North Belfast Development Partnership, Skills Belfast and is a member of the Advisory Committee for the Training for Success Forum.
 He is also the ex Chair of the Steps to Work / Employment Support Service Sub Contractors Forum.

-Liam sits on the CBI Employment and Skills Committee and Minister Farry’s Stakeholder panel on the Review of Youth Training and Apprenticeships.
+Liam currently sits on the Department for the Economy Stakeholder panel on the Review of Youth Training and Apprenticeships.